brianhlin/htcondor-ce/rpm/README.release.md

     trigger, uploading RPMs to `/var/tmp/ci_deploy/htcondor/` on the CI transfer host.
 1. Speak to the HTCondor release manager and request that the builds are placed in the rc or production Yum repositories as appropriate.
+1. Update the `releases.md` page for the corresponding major version in the `docs` branch, including a changelog entry and removal of any bugs that have been addressed under `Known Issues`